FabioTavernini/bananaforscale/README.md

 ## Installation

-Install via the FreeCAD Addon Manager.
+Install via the FreeCAD Addon Manager, then **restart FreeCAD**.
+The toolbar buttons are added by a workbench manipulator, which only registers on startup, and the Addon Manager won't prompt you to restart automatically for this type of addon.

 ## Usage